On this page:

 - After 365 days, data at 1-hour resolution is deleted.

-The following sections discuss the roll-up periods and other time-related considerations when viewing metrics.
+The following sections discuss the roll up periods and other time-related considerations when viewing metrics.

-In the following chart, the time range was set for the last three hours, so the interval is one minute.
+In the following graph, the time range was set for the last three hours, so the interval is one minute.
 The errors per minute value displayed at the 1:34 PM point represents the number of errors recorded during the minute from 1:34 PM to the millisecond just before 1:35 PM.

 From 4 to 48 hours, metric data is displayed at a 10-minute resolution.
-If you view data in a graph for a period that is between 4 and 48 hours old, each value you see represents a roll-up of the values measured during that 10-minute period.
+If you view data in a graph for a period that is between 4 and 48 hours old, each value you see represents a rollup of the values measured during that 10-minute period.

 The ART for the rolled-up time period represents the true average.
-That is, the ART aggregates the sum and count of the total requests for the period; it does not average the ARTs calculated for the previous roll-up granularity.
+That is, the ART aggregates the sum and count of the total requests for the period; it does not average the ARTs calculated for the previous roll up granularity.

 After 48 hours, metric data is displayed at a 1-hour resolution.
-If you view data in a graph for a period that is more than 48 hours old, each value you see represents a roll-up of the values that were measured during that hour.
+If you view data in a graph for a period that is more than 48 hours old, each value you see represents a rollup of the values that were measured during that hour.

 Because of the way rolled-up data is displayed, it may look as if data is not included for the last increment in the time range.
-However, the last data point, in fact, represents the last interval in the range.
+However, the last data point in fact represents the last interval in the range.

-Viewing Charts for Long Time Ranges
+Viewing Graphs for Long Time Ranges

 For time ranges that are greater than three weeks, graphs in the UI such as the Slow Transaction graph show the 14th of each month as the time point on the x-axis.
 For a time range that is less than two full months, this means that the graph may only have a single point, the middle of the month encompassed by the time range.